 We tend to have thoughts like,

 “ How dare she talk to me like that?”

 And when we can’t calm ourselves down at the moment, the situation goes out of control and it’s already late.

-But positive parenting techniques encourage parents to learn to be the “calm in the storm”, learn empathy and practice patience in the heated moments.
+But positive parenting techniques encourage parents to learn to be the “calm in the storm”, learn empathy, and practice patience in heated moments.